Protecting plants from the first frosts of autumn

-Then it happened: on Friday 21st October we had our first frost.
+Then it happened: last week we had our first frost.
 It was just a light one that day but the following morning we were greeted by a liberal sprinkling of dazzling white frost crystals, sparkling in the morning sun.

 By Sunday it was all forgotten; the barometer plummeted, the rain came and with it much milder weather.
 When will it return?
 Who can tell?
 But return it will and next time it will be harder.

 Last year we were caught out and lost several precious plants to a sudden cold snap.
 This year we have been planning ahead, lifting tender specimens and placing them under cover.
 We have rooted precautionary cuttings and begun mulching some of the plants which are on the border line of hardiness in our region and in our soil.

 Lemons cannot be grown out of doors in central France and last year we lost two fine specimens in spite of providing fleece covers.
 It was the best we could do at the time: the plants were far too large to have in the house and the old metal and glass conservatory was full of office equipment; the log cabin was not yet built.
 This year we have a lovely new Lemon plant and have already moved it to the conservatory which, although unheated, will give sufficient protection for the time being.
 The conservatory is more than 100 years old and keeps much of the north side of our house dry and warm.
 We have replaced many panes of ancient broken glass and it should be cosier this year, in spite of a rusty door which fails to close completely.
 We have several dozen plants sheltering there, ranging from recently potted cuttings to established specimens in substantial pots.
 Bedding Geraniums have been gathered together in trays of home-made compost.